espressomd/espresso/doc/sphinx/introduction.rst

 .. rubric:: Particles

-The particles in the simulation are accessed via ``system.part``, an instance of the ParticleList class.
+The particles in the simulation are accessed via ``system.part``, an instance of the :class:`~espressomd.particle_data.ParticleList` class.
 Use the ``add`` method to :ref:`create new particles<Adding particles>`: ::

     system.part.add(id=0, pos=[1.0, 1.0, 1.0], type=0)